Above, Hermine Bloch, geboren Kohn. Source: Werner Weissenberg, pers.archive, copyright retained

 Yad Vashem is now showing the names of some of our family members, as more material is gradually being uploaded.

 The entry for Hermine is below.
 I will be uploading additional family information there in due course, as part of the Shoah collection.

 Gleiwitz residence card

-I have outlined the discovery of the Gleiwitz Residence Cards on my grandfather Leopold’s page: here is the image of Hermine’s card, from the Centralna Biblioteka Judaistyczna/Central Jewish Library website.
+I have outlined the discovery of the Gleiwitz Residence Cards on my grandfather Leopold’s page.
+This is a mock-up of the image of Hermine’s card, the original of which can be viewed at the Centralna Biblioteka Judaistyczna/Central Jewish Library website.

 This tells us that Hermine (and presumably Else) moved to Niederwallstrasse 17 on 1 December 1941, so they were there for about 6 months.
 The information given on the card suggests it was some kind of ‘holding’ place for Jews ahead of deportation.
 Conditions must have been grim, with so many on the transport list given as living at this address.
 It also tells us the name of someone with whom Hermine must have been sharing her space/room – Silberman, I think it says.
 It confirms the date of death/deportation as 28 May 1942.

 Else and Hermine Bloch, Mother and daughter, Osnabrück, Germany.
 Source: Werner Weissenberg, pers. archive, copyright retained